Streissguth Gardens

 The Streissguth Gardens are a family-maintained hillside garden covering approximately one acre on the northwest side of Capitol Hill in Seattle, Washington.

 Early history

 The Streissguth Gardens have grown incrementally over the years, beginning with Daniel Streissguth’s purchase of the north lot by the Blaine steps in 1962.
-In 1965, Ann moved into the adjacent house at 1806 Broadway East and began cultivating a garden there.
+In 1965, Ann Roth Pytkowicz moved into the adjacent house at 1806 Broadway East and began cultivating a garden there.
 The two gardens were joined when Daniel and Ann married in 1968, and the combined gardens form the basis for the larger family garden that exists today.

 Expansion

 In 1972, two years after Ben was born, the family purchased the hillside lots south of the Blaine steps.
 The first path was cleared in order to admire a native trillium discovered blooming among the weeds in the middle of the hillside.
 Further paths were developed to allow better access for planting and maintenance as more of the hillside was cultivated, and Ben and his friends, as well as other neighbors, began enjoying the growing network of trails.
 The oldest trail was named the Woodland Path, followed by the High Path, the Rock Wall Path, and the Raccoon Pool Path.
 Over time, the tree canopy has been thinned to allow for better views of Lake Union from the various paths and higher points in the garden.